eldarrak/Linear-Programming-Module-Prioritzr/PrioritizR.md

 <br />
 <details>
 <summary>Answer Q1.</summary>
 There can be many limiting factors.
 Often there is money involved and the conservation costs are too high.
-However, there may be other reasons, such as: The entire forest cannot be managed and patrolled, or preservation could mean the preserved area would be fenced off and the government decided that at least _X_% of the forest should be remain open to the public.
+However, there may be other reasons, such as: The entire forest cannot be managed and patrolled, or preservation could mean the preserved area would be fenced off and the government decided that at least X% of the forest should be remain open to the public.
 </details>

 <br />